Think Spring: Your Electrical Checklist

 Keep the area around the dryer free of clutter, dirt and debris and regularly clean the appliance’s lint filter.
 Failing to clean the filter can lead to a fire hazard.

-We’ve all been making the switch to longer lasting LED and CFL bulbs.
+We’ve all been making the switch to longer lasting LED bulbs.
 Since we’re not changing bulbs frequently, they can get covered in dust and give out dimmer light.
 Yes, dusting the lightbulbs is now a household chore.

 Change the direction of your ceiling fans.
 There’s a reason ceiling fans spin in both directions.
 In warmer weather, adjust your ceiling fan so that it pushes air down.
 This ensures that the cool air coming out of your air conditioner stays where you can feel it, which eases the burden on the air conditioner.